clicon/clixon/test/README.md

 You need to start nginx for some of the text.
 There are instructions in
 * If you run systemd: `sudo systemctl start nginx.service`
 * The [example](../example/README.md) has instructions
-* See also the [clixon test container](../docker/system) where all test are encapsulated.

 ## Prefix variable